Ant1r/ofxPof/README.md

 On Win, you will need [Codeblocks+MiniGW](http://www.codeblocks.org/downloads/26) and the [Win Codeblocks OF package](http://www.openframeworks.cc/download).
 Use the Codeblocks projects files with the "_win" suffix.
 Also, some versions of CB+MinGW are missing some libraries needed by OF (pthreads, etc).
 Make sure you've followed the [OF Win Codeblocks setup guide](http://openframeworks.cc/setup/codeblocks).

-** warning : Xcode and Codeblocks project files are not ready yet. **
+** warning : Codeblocks project files for windows are not ready yet. **

-You also will need to install the following addons : [ofxPd](https://github.com/danomatika/ofxPd), [ofxJSON](https://github.com/jefftimesten/ofxJSON), [ofxUnicode](https://github.com/bakercp/ofxUnicode) and [ofxZipPass](https://github.com/Ant1r/ofxZipPass).
+You also will need to install the following addons : [ofxPd](https://github.com/danomatika/ofxPd), [ofxJSON](https://github.com/jefftimesten/ofxJSON), [ofxUnicode](https://github.com/bakercp/ofxUnicode) *(***warning***: currently you have to switch to `develop` branch before downloading ofxUnicode as a ZIP)* and [ofxZipPass](https://github.com/Ant1r/ofxZipPass).
+You also need [ofxAccelerometer](https://github.com/Ant1r/ofxPof/releases/download/v0.1.0/ofxAccelerometer.zip) that you will find in Android or iOS OF distribution, or you can download [here](https://github.com/Ant1r/ofxPof/releases/download/v0.1.0/ofxAccelerometer.zip).

 Pof also uses [ofxFontStash](https://github.com/armadillu/ofxFontStash), but this addon is currently included into Pof (because having been hacked a bit for Android compatibility) so it doesn't have to be installed.

 ### Installation

-Place ofxPof within a folder in the addons folder of the OF dir tree:
+Place ofxPof folder in the addons folder of the OF dir tree:
 <pre>
 openframeworks/addons/ofxPof
 </pre>